Smithsonian 'Museum on Main Street' Traveling Exhibitions

 Smithsonian MoMS exhibitions are toured in Utah exclusively through Utah Humanities.
 As the tour coordinator, our goal for each statewide tour is to engage diverse audiences in meaningful ways, convey under-told stories, and help local hosts leverage the experience in ways that benefit their own organization over the long term.
 The MoMS program provides a catalyst for host communities to collect, celebrate, and showcase their unique local history and traditions within the national exhibition theme.
 Through this unique collaboration, host organizations regularly draw in new audiences, establish new partnerships, and find new ways to use the project to meet their own institutional and community goals.

-- In each host community, the Smithsonian exhibition is featured alongside local companion exhibits, tours, workshops, speakers, as well as school and public humanities programming.
+- In each host community, the Smithsonian exhibition is featured alongside local companion exhibits, tours, workshops, speakers, as well as school and other public humanities programming.

 - 2014-2015: Journey Stories explores how migration and transportation built our nation, how it has changed us, and how our mobile world looked to travelers along the way.
 Audiences in Moab, Vernal, West Valley City, Ephraim, and Brigham City considered the question, "Everyone has a journey story… what's yours?"

 - 2010-2011: New Harmonies: Celebrating American Roots Music examines the cultural significance of American roots music.
 This toe-tapping experience toured Park City, Boulder, Cedar City, Moab, and West Jordan.

 - 2006-2007: Between Fences explores the history and meaning of fences, ordinary objects that are central to the American landscape and entwined with politics, industry, and daily life.
 This exhibition traveled to Layton, Wellsville, Lehi, Boulder, and Delta.